HISTORY'S HISTORIES

 The forest was forbidden because it was guarded by the evil demon Humbaba.
 The most evil thing he did was to make fun of people, which hurt peoples’ feelings.
 Gilgamesh and Enkidu tried to hide when they spotted Humbaba, but his teasing made them so mad that they came out of hiding and ran full tilt into him.
 Surprised by the attack, Humbaba fell over.
 Gilgamesh raised his sword to cut off Humbaba’s head, but he wasn’t quick enough.
 Before he could kill the evil demon, the demon put a curse on Enkidu.
 Shortly thereafter, Enkidu became sick and died.

 Gilgamesh was incredibly sad.
 Enkidu was the first best friend he ever had.
 Gilgamesh sat in the forbidden forest and drank from the forbidden stream and thought things over.
 Gilgamesh had heard stories of the incredible plant of everlasting life.
 He had heard that the plant grew in the darkest regions of the universe.
 He decided it was time to find this special plant.
-He started walkin
+He started walking.

 What is the purpose of Gilgamesh's quest?